gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 endmodule
 ```

-We can easily convert it to an Excel spreadsheet.
-The nice thing is that if we update the inputs, the output will be updated automatically, just like real hardware!
+We can easily convert this to an Excel spreadsheet.
+The great thing is that if we update the inputs, the output will automatically update, just like real hardware!

 {{< rawhtml >}}
 <img src="comb.gif" alt="DFF simulation" width="80%" class="dark" style="display:block;margin-left: auto;margin-right: auto;"/>
 {{< / rawhtml >}}

-Now, if you are following up until now I know what you are thinking: *boooooring*, we can just translate a circuit into an Excel formula and call it a day.
-I promise, however, things will get interesting.
+Now, if you're still with me, I know what you're thinking: boooooring.
+We can just translate a circuit into an Excel formula and call it a day.
+But I promise, things will get interesting.

 # Welcome, iterative computation

-Iterative computation is a quite obscure feature of Excel.
-Normally, when trying to input formulas that have a reference cycle it will give an error, because there isn't anymore a clear data dependency between the cell values.
-There is however one feature of Excel that is intended for computing things with iterative methods (like Newton't method for example), and can be enabled in the settings.
+Iterative computation is a somewhat obscure feature of Excel.
+Normally, when you input formulas that create a reference cycle, Excel returns an error because there’s no clear data dependency between the cell values.
+However, Excel has a feature for computing iterative methods (such as Newton’s method), which can be enabled in the settings.

 {{< rawhtml >}}
 <img src="iterative.png" alt="DFF simulation" width="80%" class="dark" style="display:block;margin-left: auto;margin-right: auto;"/>
 {{< / rawhtml >}}

-The [calculation process](https://www.decisionmodels.com/calcsecretsc.htm) of Excel is quite straight forward in the normal case: all formulas references can be put into a dependency graph, and Excel will walk the dependency graph every time it needs to update something.
-This enables only partial computation when some update only influences part of the formulas.
-Also, Excel cleverly puts branches of this dependency graph into different threads to speed up the calculations.
+Excel's [calculation process](https://www.decisionmodels.com/calcsecretsc.htm) is quite straightforward in typical scenarios: all formula references can be put into a dependency graph, and Excel walks through this graph to update cells as needed.
+This enables partial computation when updates only affect certain formulas.
+Excel also cleverly divides branches of the dependency graph into different threads to speed up calculations.

-What appens when **iterative computation** is enabled?
-There is no clear evaluation ordering anymore because there are cycles in the references (the dependency graph is not a DAG anymore), so Excel simply updates every cell with the current values, starting from the top row going left, then second row and so on.
+What happens when **iterative computation** is enabled?
+The reference cycles mean there’s no clear evaluation order (the dependency graph is no longer a DAG).
+So, Excel simply updates each cell in sequence, starting from the top row and moving left, then the second row, and so on.
+This process continues until:
-Normally this process continues in a loop until either:
-- the change of values between two iteration is less than some epsilon, or
+- The value changes between two iterations fall below a certain threshold, or
-- the iteration limit is reached.
+- The iteration limit is reached.

-For the rest of the post we will assume that the iteration number limit is set to `1`, so that Excel will do only one update at a time.
+For this post, we'll assume the iteration limit is set to `1`, so Excel performs only one update per cycle.

 {{< notice tip >}}
-A very nice trick to make Excel execute an update of the entire sheet while iterative computation is enabled is click on a random cell and press `Del`.
+A neat trick to force Excel to update the entire sheet while iterative computation is enabled is to click on a random cell and press `Del`.
-Excel will think that we just deleted something very important and will frantically update every cell in the sheet! 😆
+Excel will think something important was deleted and frantically update every cell! 😆
 {{< /notice >}}

 {{< rawhtml >}}